Skip to main content

 kameleoon_client.flush(visitor_code)

-Data associated with the current user via add_data() method is not immediately sent to the server.
-It is stored and accumulated until it is sent automatically by the feature_active?, get_feature_variation_key(), get_feature_variable(), or track_conversion() methods, or manually by the flush() method.
-This allows the developer to control exactly when the data is flushed to our servers.
-For instance, if you call the add_data() method a dozen times, it would be a waste of ressources to send data to the server after each add_data() invocation.
-Just call flush() once at the end.
+flush() allows you to control when the data associated with a given visitor_code is sent to our servers.
+For instance, if you call add_data() a dozen times, it would be inefficient to send data to the server after each time add_data() is invoked, so all you have to do is call flush() once at the end.

 Arguments